 Remember that accessibility challenges aren’t always permanent: anyone can be tired, injured, distracted, can’t find their glasses, just had surgery, etc. Even if willing, people won’t always be able to overcome the repercussions of Click here links.

-There’s at least one assistive-technology visitor — like those running JAWS — you don’t ignore: Google.
+There’s at least one assistive-technology visitor — like those running JAWS — you can’t ignore: Google.

-Google indexes websites’ text, images (and their alternative text), links, etc. Link text is more important than plain text — links are literally the hypertext, the HT in HTML — and link text should relate to the page’s keywords and content on the link’s target page.
+Google indexes websites’ text, images (and image’s alternative text), links, etc. Link text is more important than plain text — links are literally the hypertext, the HT in HyperText Markup Language (HTML) — and link text should relate to the page’s keywords and content on the link’s target page.

 Making a website easy to use isn’t a checkbox in a software tool or even a feature in a content-management system.
 It’s the result of many small decisions — like choosing to write link text with the reader in mind.